 - Mauviel M’Heritage 12 Piece Copper Cookware Set

-- Finex Modern Heirloom Frying Pan (seasoned with organic flax oil vs soybean oil)
+- Finex Modern Heirloom Pan (seasoned with organic flax oil vs soybean oil)

 - Lodge Cast Iron Combo Set